nmsb10/mysql-and-node-store/README.md

 - pull this repository to your computer
 - because I created the package.json file, in your bash simply navigate to where you pulled the repository and type: npm install
 - this will install the node_modules required
+- don't forget to insert your own credentials for the mysql connection
 ```

 ## Review of the code